csound-flossmanual/csound-floss/book/12-f-csound-and-haskell.md

 It will install csound-expression and batteries.
 If you want just the main library use csound-expression instead of csound-catalog.

-If our cabal version is lower than 3.0 version we can skip the flag `--lib`.
+If your cabal version is lower than 3.0 version you can skip the flag `--lib`.
-We can check the version of cabal with:
+The version of cabal can be checked with:

 ```
 cabal --version
 ```

-After that library is installed and we can use it.
+After that library is installed and is ready to be used.
-We can try in the haskell interpreter, import library and hear the greeting test sound:
+You can try in the haskell interpreter to import the library and hear the greeting test sound:

 ```
 > ghci